taylorPat/Documentations/06_database/database_design/entity-relationship-model.md

 > [!WARNING]
 >
-> We have a many:many relationship in our ER-model, because one painting can belong to zero or more rervations and one reservation can include one or multiple paintings.
+> We have a _many:many_ relationship in our ER-model, because one painting can belong to zero or more reservations and one reservation can include one or multiple paintings.

 ![erm-example-entities](/06_database/database_design/entity-relationship-model-assets/erm-example-relations-resolved.drawio.svg)